topitbopit/RedlinePack/README.md

 Unlike most other packers, it doesn't do very much file processing, minification, or any modification of your files.
 This means that your files should be perfectly compatible, no matter what syntax you use.

+Although this simplicity does bring a few caveats, like how some formatting will likely never be perfect, RedlinePack does try to get close.

 As the name suggests, this was written for [Redline](https://github.com/topitbopit/Redline).

 **Have any questions?
 DM me  at topit#4057 or open up an issue.**